How to prepare for Mission Trips and what you can expect

-Dependence of the Holy Spirit.
+Starts with God.
+Prayer and Dependence of the Holy Spirit.

-And the assured confidence that you will be divinely guided and empowered by the One who called you out of this world, unto Himself, and enabled you back into the world, with His written Word, in the Living Word.
+And the assured confidence that you will be divinely guided and empowered by the One who called you out of this world, unto Himself, and sent you back into the world, with His written Word, in the Living Word.

 Keep in mind that all we will do is by, under, and through the power of the Holy Spirit.
 Ours is the privilege of being God's ambassadors.
-To Him the glory.
+To Him be the glory.

 - Pairing up the Teams